spatialnetworkslab/vue-gg/docs/marks/label.md

 }
 ```

 Next we will define the mark using the `vgg-label` component.
 Each prop serves to instruct the component on how the label should be rendered.
-The coordinates tell us where the label should be positioned, the anchor at 'rb' that the coordinates should be positioned at the right-bottom of the text element, name that our label will display the text 'Lagos', and fill that it should be a light grayish orange color.
+The `coordinates` tell us where the label should be positioned at [ 3.384082, 6.455027 ], `anchor` that the coordinates should be positioned at 'rb' (right-bottom of the text element), `name` that our label will display the text 'Lagos', and `fill` that it should be a light grayish orange color.

 ```vue
 <vgg-data :data="points">